alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/08/sql-iceberg.md

 DLLs must be .NET Framework source code and signed with a strong name.

-The process is a bit complex and is based on [this article](https://www.c-sharpcorner.com/article/assembly-in-ms-sql-server/) from C-Sharp Corner.
-Steps:
+The process is a bit complex and the steps here are based on [this article](https://www.c-sharpcorner.com/article/assembly-in-ms-sql-server/) from C-Sharp Corner.:

 1. Create a Class Library project in .NET Framework
 2. C# code example below: